kervo/fullstack-milestone/README.md

 * TemplateSyntaxError("Could not parse the remainder: '%s' " django.template.exceptions.TemplateSyntaxError: Could not parse the remainder...
 Solution: I was using `{{ url 'product_detail' product.id }}` instead of `{% url 'product_detail' product.id %}` to link pages.

+* UnboundLocalError: local variable 'query' referenced before assignment.
+I was getting this error on my shop section because I wasn't declaring the value of `query` before the `if` statement.

 # References
 * Photos: Pexel, Homepage: Photo by Helena Lopes from Pexels